cratera/papers-game/LEARNINGS.md

   - Update 2 days later: Use a React class component with Error Boundary.
 (App.js -> AppFn.js)
 - Add [firebase-analytics](https://docs.expo.io/versions/latest/sdk/firebase-analytics/).
 Update.
 Do NOT forget to [release a iOS build to TestFlight](https://github.com/expo/expo/issues/8277)
 - Use [Sentry expo and web](https://github.com/expo/sentry-expo/issues/77#issuecomment-646099545)
+- CocoaPods - When u need to install the latest version, use `pod update` and `pod install`.

 # Releases